-The Tribunal will hear and decide cases through an accessible and fair hearing process, timely scheduling of hearings, and timely and thoughtful decisions.
+The Tribunal will hear and decide cases through an accessible and fair hearing process, timely scheduling of hearings, and timely and thoughtful decisions based on the evidence presented and submissions made to it by the parties as well as its interpretation of the relevant legislation and jurisprudence.

 The Tribunal will continue to employ a case management strategy that utilizes its adjudicative and mediation resources to resolve the issues between the parties.
-Where cases do not settle, the Tribunal will work on finding ways to streamline any hearing that has to take place through case management tools: agreed statement of facts, witness "will say" statements, etc.
+Where cases do not settle, the Tribunal will work on finding ways to streamline any hearing that has to take place through case management tools: agreed statement of facts, witness "will say" statements, etc. The Tribunal will continue to address the issue of delay and frequent extensions of time and adjournments by attempting to discourage adjournments except where compelling circumstances arise.
+In addition, adjournments sine die were reduced to periods of nine months rather than twelve.

 The Act prescribes that a three person panel constitutes a quorum of the Tribunal.
 There are two part time members representative of employers and three part time members representative of employees.
 The Tribunal's ability to constitute a quorum, either at all, or in a timely fashion, is seriously impacted by the illness or other unavailability of a member, or where a member has a conflict of interest.
-While the Statutory Powers Procedure Act permits one person to constitute a quorum of the Tribunal, this is conditional upon consent of the parties.
+When hearing the merits of a case, the Statutory Powers Procedure Act permits one person to constitute a quorum of the Tribunal, conditional upon consent of the parties.

-There is some risk associated with the Tribunal's reliance on part-time members given that the OLRB will soon no longer have full-time members who can be cross-appointed to the Tribunal.
+There is some risk associated with the Tribunal's reliance on part-time members.
 Pay equity is a very complicated and specialized area.
-The low per diem rate payable to Tribunal part-time members (\$398 per hearing day verses the per diem rate of \$664 payable to OLRB members) and the low case load makes it very difficult to attract part-time members to the Tribunal alone.
+The low per diem rate payable to Tribunal part-time members (\$398 per hearing day versus the per diem rate of \$664 payable to OLRB members) and the low case load makes it very difficult to attract part-time members to the Tribunal.

-There is some risk associated with the possibility that a party seeks to participate in a hearing in French.
+There is some risk associated with the possibility that a party will seek to participate in a hearing in French.
 Consecutive oral interpretation doubles the hearing time, and normal hearing costs, even without factoring in the interpreter and translation fees.
 Given the length of Tribunal hearings, the additional costs could be significant and a pressure on the Tribunal's financial resources.

-Number of applications filed with the Tribunal may not be an accurate predictor of hearing resources required.
+The number of applications filed with the Tribunal may not be an accurate predictor of hearing resources required.
 Due to the small sample size and the considerable variation in hearing time required to dispose of matters, it is almost meaningless to speak of an "average length of hearing".
+The statistics relating to the number of hearing or pre-hearing conference dates scheduled and held and number of written decisions issued is a more accurate reflection of the Tribunal's work.
+However, there is still considerable variation in the the complexity of the decisions and the amount of time required to generate decisions.